timklapdor/csulx/_pages/e-IR.md

 ### <a name="IR-strategies"></a>Strategies

-**Sub-cohorts** - The creation of [smaller sub cohorts ](#)within large cohorts, facilitated by a tutor who builds community, provides formative feedback and marks assessment tasks;

-**Resources to contextualise online discussions** - Use of [video resources to contextualise](#) an online discussion activity in a professional or community context;
+**Resources to contextualise online discussions** - Use of video resources to contextualise an online discussion activity in a professional or community context;

-**Resources to support problem based learning** - [Rich media resources supporting](#) problem based or cooperative learning activities.
+**Resources to support problem based learning** - Rich media resources supporting problem based or cooperative learning activities.

-**Critical reflection upon illustrated cases** - Critical reflection upon cases [illustrated through photos, audio or video](#).
+**Critical reflection upon illustrated cases** - Critical reflection upon cases illustrated through photos, audio or video.

-**Exploration through conceptual simulations** - Simulations and adaptive learning resources that use high fidelity media to illustrate key ideas and require students to interactively demonstrate their understanding of concepts, [Simulations & Exploratory Learning](#)
+**Exploration through conceptual simulations** - Simulations and adaptive learning resources that use high fidelity media to illustrate key ideas and require students to interactively demonstrate their understanding of concepts, [Simulations & Exploratory Learning]({{ site.baseurl }}/strategy/simulations-exploratory-learning.html)

-**Immersive practice environments** - Online simulations and immersive environments incorporating rich media resources where students respond to professional scenarios, explain their decisions, and are provided with adaptive support and resources to support ongoing learning, [Immersive Environments for Simulated Practice](#)
+**Immersive practice environments** - Online simulations and immersive environments incorporating rich media resources where students respond to professional scenarios, explain their decisions, and are provided with adaptive support and resources to support ongoing learning,

 ### References